ashirhash/battleship/README.md

 ## 📜 License

 This project is open-source and available under the [MIT License](https://opensource.org/license/mit).
-Feel free to contribute.
+Feel free to contribute

 ## ❤️ Acknowledgments